StroepWafel/VirusTotal-Discord-Bot/readme.md

 3. Under "Scopes", check:
    - `bot`
 4. Under "Bot Permissions", check the following:
-- Change nickname
    - View Channels
    - Send Messages
    - Send Messages in Threads
    - Manage Messages
-- Embed links
    - Read Message History
-- Add reactions
-1. Copy the generated URL at the bottom of the page
+5. Copy the generated URL at the bottom of the page

 ### Step 4: Invite Bot to Your Server